csachdeva83/MultiPlayer-Bingo-Game/README.md

 ## 🤔 What is Bingo?

-A game in which players mark off numbers on cards as the numbers are drawn randomly between 1-25 by a caller, the winner being the first person to mark off all their numbers.
+A game in which players mark off numbers on cards as the numbers are called randomly between 1-25 by players, the winner being the first person to mark off 5 row/column/diagonal on card.

 ## ❓ About the Game